Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Physical amplitude, operator meaning, and phenomenological scope

 \section{Physical amplitude, operator meaning, and phenomenological scope}

 Having established the fixed--$j$ dictionary, we now return to the physical amplitude and to the question of what this structure means beyond the formal matching itself.

-The fixed--$j$ amplitudes are the building blocks of the physical \DDVCS~\!
-Compton form factor.
-The reggeized amplitude is obtained by the even-signature Sommerfeld--Watson transform,
+The fixed--$j$ amplitudes are the building blocks of the physical \DDVCS Compton form factor.
+Polynomiality is a statement about the physical even-spin local moments; the complex-$j$ representation below is the analytic continuation of that sequence used for Regge reconstruction.
+The reggeized amplitude is obtained by the even-signature Sommerfeld--Watson transform, \begin{widetext}

-with only even spins contributing in the sector considered here.
+\end{widetext} with only even spins contributing in the sector considered here.

 After holographic collinear factorization the operator interpretation is immediate.
-The upper vertex is the universal three-point function of two electromagnetic currents and a normalized spin--$j$ singlet operator in the corresponding channel, while the lower vertex is the matrix element of that same operator between nucleon states,
+The upper vertex is the universal three-point function of two electromagnetic currents and a normalized spin--$j$ singlet operator in the corresponding channel, while the lower vertex is the matrix element of that same operator between nucleon states, \begin{widetext}

-The universal hypergeometric function is therefore the holographic analogue of the perturbative Wilson coefficient, whereas the bottom moments $\widehat{\cF}_N^{(X)}$ are the holographic analogue of the nonperturbative conformal moments.
+\end{widetext} The universal hypergeometric function is therefore the holographic analogue of the perturbative Wilson coefficient, whereas the bottom moments $\widehat{\cF}_N^{(X)}$ are the holographic analogue of the nonperturbative conformal moments.

-This is the sense in which the paper is conceptual rather than numerical.
-It does not offer a new global fit ansatz for cross sections.
-What it buys phenomenologically is a controlled operator interpretation.
+The same statement also clarifies the role of the conformal/Gegenbauer basis in phenomenology.
+An arbitrary complete orthogonal basis can represent a function, but it need not diagonalize evolution, correspond to local twist-two operator matrix elements, or make polynomiality of the skewness expansion transparent.
+The conformal basis does all three.
+In the present holographic construction it has a fourth property: its moments are precisely the quantities represented by the lower fixed--\(j\) Witten vertex.
+This is why working with conformal moments is a physically meaningful way to attack the deconvolution problem in \DVCS/\DDVCS extraction, rather than a cosmetic re-expansion of the same information.

+This conceptual organization gives a controlled operator interpretation for phenomenology.
 Once the universal kernel is fixed, the nonperturbative information resides in conformal moments that may be modeled, extracted, or compared across frameworks, including lattice-QCD determinations of local moments and form factors.
-This is also the sense in which the present analysis bridges the high-energy Regge picture and the collinear-factorization picture: the former supplies the reggeized continuation, while the latter fixes the operator language in which the fixed--$j$ amplitude is interpreted.
+This is also the sense in which the present analysis bridges the high-energy Regge picture and the collinear-factorization picture: the former provides the reggeized continuation, while the latter fixes the operator language in which the fixed--$j$ amplitude is interpreted.